equinor/flownet/docs/relative_permeability.rst

 FlowNet uses `pyscal <https://github.com/equinor/pyscal>`_ for generating relative permeability input curves for Flow.
-For detailed documentation on pyscal, read the `pyscal documentation <https://equinor.github.io/pyscal>`_
+For detailed documentation on pyscal, read the `pyscal documentation <https://equinor.github.io/pyscal>`_.
+This text will only describe how FlowNet uses pyscal.

-pyscal can parameterise curves using either Corey parameters or LET parameters.
-FlowNet currently only accepts Corey parameters as input.
+pyscal can parameterize curves using either Corey parameters or LET parameters.
+FlowNet only accepts Corey parameters as input at this point.

 The input related to relative permeability modelling has its own section in the config yaml file.